USDA-ARS-GBRU/ml-training-site/_pages/index.md

 {% include feature_row id="intro" type="center" %}

 This workshop is designed to introduce life scientists with some programming experience to machine learning methods.
-By the end of the course you should be able to: 1) Identify the types pf problems that machine learning methods can be applied to, 2) Have an understanding of basic concepts like the bias-variance tradeoff, and test/train/validate, 3) Have experience applying a few types of classification and regression methods, 4) Have a general sense of the methods and software  available, and 5) Know where to go to continue learning about ML after you leave.
+By the end of the course you should be able to: 1) identify the types of problems that machine learning methods can be applied to, 2) have an understanding of basic concepts like the bias-variance tradeoff, and test/train/validate, 3) have experience applying a few types of classification and regression methods, 4) have a general sense of the methods and software available, and 5) know where to go to continue learning about ML after you leave.

 {% include feature_row %}